George Blumenthal (banker)

 George Blumenthal (April 7, 1858 – June 26, 1941) was a German-born banker who served as the head of the U.S branch of Lazard Frères.

 Early life

-Blumenthal was born in Frankfurt am Main in 1858 to Hermann Blumenthal and Helene Hickel.
+Blumenthal was born into a Jewish family in Frankfurt am Main in 1858 to Hermann Blumenthal and Helene Hickel.

 Career

 Blumenthal a foreign-exchange banker was sent to the United States by Speyer & Co., and rose to prominence as the head of the U.S branch of Lazard Frères.
 He was also a partner of Lazard Frères in France.
 He retired from Lazard in 1901, giving up his seat on the stock exchange, and returned as a partner in 1906.
 He returned to the stock exchange in 1916, purchasing a seat for $63,000 (equivalent to $ today).
 With J. P. Morgan the elder, he was one of five bankers who saved Grover Cleveland from giving up specie payments in 1896, with their $65,000,000 gold loans.